ASzc/swn-drill-map/README.md

-# SWN Transit Map
+# SWN Drill Map

-Find ship transit data within a Stars Without Number sector.
+Generate ship drill data for a Stars Without Number sector.

 *Congratulations on purchasing your RSNav Mark I navigation computer from Richardson Scientific (Astronautics Division).
 We are confident that it will give you many drills of fine service.
 For installation and calibration please see page 9.
 For the user guide, please see page 2306.*